h-ohsaki/qutechat/README.md

 4. On Emacs, move the point (i.e., the cursor in Emacs) in or at the end of the paragraph of query sentence(s).
-Alternatively, you can select the region containing query sentences.
+Alternatively, you can select the region containing query sentence(s).
 Then, type `C-c q` or execute `M-x qutechat-send`.

 5. The query is automatically submitted to ChatGPT in your qutebrower.
-   The response from ChatGPT should soon be displayed on the qutebrower.
+   The reply from ChatGPT will soon be displayed in another buffer in Emacs.

-6. Once the response is displayed, type `C-c Q` or execute M-x qutechat-insert-reply from Emacs.
-The response from ChatGPT is inserted at the current point in Emacs.
+6. Once the reply is displayed, type `C-c Q` or execute M-x qutechat-insert-reply from Emacs.
+The response from ChatGPT is inserted at the current point.

 # PATCH TO QUTEBROWSER